influxdata/influxdb-client-js/influxdb-client-apis.task.org.md

 ## Task.org property

-The name of the organization that owns this Task.
+Name of the organization that owns the task.

 <b>Signature:</b>